iclementine/stackLSTM-parser/README.md

 python3 test_model.py
 ```

-Hyper-parameters are just saved in `test_model.py` and I would consider use configParer for the next try.
+Hyper-parameters are just saved in `test_model.py` and I would consider using a  configParer for the next try.

 Enjoy!